 Kayaking has become very popular and is a great way to explore our little tidal creeks – Frenchman’s Creek is a particularly nice paddle from Helford Village.
-You can bring your own and launch them from the footbridge, tide permitting, or hire them from Sailaway, as above.
+You can bring your own and launch them from the footbridge, tide permitting, or hire them from Sailaway.
+Several of our cottages now have kayaks for guests to use – see the individual cottage description for details.
 There is a good dive centre nearby (www.porthkerris.com), and excellent windsurfing tuition in Coverack (www.coverack.co.uk)

 Cornwall’s gardens are a blaze of colour from March-June, and a couple of the best are just across the river – the sub-tropical Trebah and Glendurgan with its famous maze – catch the ferry and walk along the coast path to find them.

 Further afield, the lost Gardens of Heligan have a truly lovely, nostalgic atmosphere, and the famous Eden project is continuing to change and grow, with a new aerial walkway in the rainforest biome, and now accepts canine visitors too.
 Trelissick gardens, near Truro, makes a good day out, with a craft centre and gallery in the grounds as well as an enormous child-friendly climbing tree in the middle of the main lawn, the bark smoothed by thousands of bottoms over the years!